Why are my emails ending up in spam?

 • Design

-– Only images without text → spam filters evaluate this negatively.
+– Only images without text → spam filters rate this negatively.

-– Striking colors, large fonts, or flashing elements.
+– Flashy colors, large fonts or blinking elements.

 • Content